numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 .. note::
-   As of now, it is not quite clear which approach is better, either will give fairl equivalent results and 1. could be extended by 2. in the future if necessary.
+   As of now, it is not quite clear which approach is better, either will give fairly equivalent results and 1. could be extended by 2. in the future if necessary.

 It further requires removing all current special value-based code paths.